Pros & Cons of Greenhouse Growing

-EXTEND YOUR GROWING SEASON.
+EXTENDS YOUR GROWING SEASON.

+One of the primary advantages of greenhouse farming is that it extends the growing season.
 Any gardener or farmer knows planting crops outside depends wholly on weather patterns and conditions that must be suitable for seeds to take root and thrive.
 With a greenhouse, many different techniques can be used to keep the temperatures stable, causing less stress to the plants and promoting strong growth much earlier in the year.
 Some popular techniques involve creating thermal solar mass by using natural materials that readily absorb, store and release thermal heat, and using man-made heaters and heating fans.

-EXPANDING THE VARIETY AMONG YOUR PRODUCE.
+EXPANDS THE VARIETY AMONG YOUR PRODUCE.

+Another great benefit of growing inside a greenhouse is the variety.
 As vegetables come in and out of season, prices fluctuate accordingly based on availability, demand, and production methods among many others.
 Investing in a greenhouse gives your operation the opportunity to provide a variety of different produce on the “off season” creating greater availability for your customers in times of low supply and also having the ability to grow new produce or flowers that do not typically thrive in your climate.
 Not having to worry about external elements gives you almost complete control to provide the best growing environment for your crops.

-MINIMIZE EXTERNAL THREATS TO YOUR CROPS.
+MINIMIZES EXTERNAL THREATS TO YOUR CROPS.

 There’s nothing worse than coming out to your newly sprouted seedlings to find that a furry little bunny made a tasty salad out of the dainty leaves that once occupied your defenseless new stems.
 And just like that, the little bunny doesn’t seem so cute anymore.
 While rabbits aren’t the worst of your worries when it comes to your crops, in your greenhouse, you control what comes in and goes out.
 Besides providing shelter from threatening weather, this control allows you to minimize the introduction and spreading of diseases, pesky varmints waiting to snatch up your delicious greenery and to control temperatures to keep your plants from getting too chilly.